-Please note: there may be changes to the music program due to Covid-19 precautions.
 Please contact Hannah Albrecht with any questions.

 The guiding principle of the Music Ministry is that music should serve as an aid to worship.
 To this end, we seek to provide the highest quality and most liturgically appropriate music in all settings.

 Music at Messiah is not a performance opportunity – rather, our musical offerings are an integrated part of the whole intended to lift up the congregation by complimenting and reinforcing the message of the service.

 We also firmly believe that if you have music in your heart, then there’s a place for you in the Music Ministry at Messiah.
 A variety of musical opportunities are available including Chancel Choir and Bell Choir.
 All are welcome, and in every case, congratulations, you have already passed your audition!
 Music groups at Messiah are both fun and personally rewarding - make musical expression a valuable part of your life!
 Please contact current chancel or bell choir members or chimers for more information, or feel free to contact Hannah Albrecht.